orzcode/tempy/README.md

 # Tempy - a Weather App by OrzCode

-Set up a blank HTML document with the appropriate links to your JavaScript and CSS files.

 Write the functions that hit the API.
 You’re going to want functions that can take a location and return the weather data for that location.
 For now, just console.log() the information.

 Write the functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app.